 When the brewery remodeled the Pearl Corral in the early 1970s, the mural canvas was cut into several pieces, removed and stored on the brewery’s grounds, and forgotten for more than 20 years.
-In the early 1990s, Dr. Dorey Schmidt of Wimberley tracked down the mural at the brewery, which then donated the pieces to the Wimberley Institute of Cultures.
+In the early 1990s, Dr. Dorey Schmidt, faculty at what was then the University of Texas--Pan American, tracked down the mural at the brewery, which then donated the pieces to the Wimberley Institute of Cultures.
 The Wittliff Collections received two of the panels as gifts and purchased a third from the Wimberley Institute of Cultures in the late 1990s—creating a contiguous span of 82 feet from the original mural.

 For the next decade, The Wittliff planned and raised funds fundraising for the restoration, conservation, and installation of its three panels in the Albert B. Alkek Library on the Texas State University campus.
 The mural had suffered unfortunate and significant damage during its removal and subsequent storage.
 Deep scratches, abrasions, and crimping marred its surface, and cuts significantly weakened areas of the canvas support.
 In 2012 we sent the canvas to Scott Haskins at Fine Arts Conservation Ltd., an expert in mural conservation.
 After cleaning, repairing and varnishing the canvas panels, the results are truly breathtaking.